Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: The finite element full-discretization and its moment bounds

 \section{The finite element full-discretization and its moment bounds}

-In this section, we proceed to study a full discretization of \eqref{eq:abstract-SCHE} and provide useful moment bounds in the convergence analysis of the full discretization.
+In this section, we proceed to look at a finite element full discretization of \eqref{eq:abstract-SCHE} and provide moment bounds of the full discretization.
 Let $k=T/N$, $N\in \mathbb{N}$ be a uniform time step-size and $t_n=kn$, $n=1,2,\cdots, N$.
-We discretize \eqref{eq:semi-discrete-problem} in time with an implicit backward Euler scheme and the resulting fully discrete problem is to find $\mathcal{F}_{t_n}$-adapted $\dot{V}_h$-valued random variable $X_h^n $ such that
+We discretize \eqref{eq:semi-discrete-problem} in time with a backward Euler scheme and the resulting fully discrete problem is to find $\mathcal{F}_{t_n}$-adapted $\dot{V}_h$-valued random variable $X_h^n $ such that